Reducing Retinal Blindness Worldwide

 Diabetic retinopathy (DR) is a leading cause of blindness throughout the world.
 DR is challenging to treat, and it is critical that new treatments be developed that can slow DR progression and reduce the chance of severe vision loss.
 Dr. Brantley’s lab recently discovered that blood levels of two molecules, arginine and citrulline, are elevated in patients with DR. To investigate this, the research team added arginine and citrulline together to retinal endothelial cells, the cells that make up the blood vessels in the retina.
 They found that arginine and citrulline caused the endothelial cells to become leaky and to form new blood vessel tubes, two classic features of DR. With continued support from Retina Research Foundation, Dr. Brantley is now working to determine exactly how these molecules promote diabetic retinopathy.

-Plans for 2023
+Plans for 2024

 During 2023, Dr. Brantley intends to determine precisely which intracellular signaling molecules are necessary for citrulline and arginine to activate eNOS, promote cell migration and tube formation, and enhance endothelial cell permeability.
 His lab team will further define the differences between citrulline and arginine-mediated and VEGF-mediated angiogenesis and vascular permeability.
 This will help to define specific therapeutic targets that can improve on the current anti-VEGF treatment for diabetic retinopathy.

-Aim 2.
-Determine if citrulline and arginine activate the AMPK pathway to induce an angiogenic response and promote NO production.
+Specific Aims: Aim 1.
+Clarify the specific cellular signaling mechanism through which citrulline and arginine activate eNOS; Aim 2.
+Determine if citrulline and arginine activate the AMPK pathway to induce an angiogenic response and promote NO production; Aim 3.
+Confirm the role of eNOS and NO in citrulline and arginine-induced permeability in retinal endothelial cells.

 Progress in 2022